golfmanager/api_v1/advancedSettings.md

 **ebookings.showFullPrice**
 Value: true/false
 When a reservation type has the same min/max restriction, show the price of the entire package.

+**ebookings.membershipClientTag**
+Value: string
+Show a list of clients (with that tag) to pick one or a just a text box to enter free form text.

+**ebookings.requireReservation**
+Value: true/false
+Require a reservation.
+If the user tries to book an extra only, an error message will be shown.

+**ebookings.includeOnlineCashRegister**
+Value: true/false
+Include the billing.idOnlineCashRegister in online salelines

 -----